chevdor/confmgr/README.md

 # confmgr

 NOTE: This is the short version of the README.
-You can find more [here](https://gitlab.com/chevdor/confmgr/-/raw/master/README.adoc).
+You can find the full [README.adoc here](https://gitlab.com/chevdor/confmgr/-/raw/master/README.adoc).
+Here is a direct link to the repo [on Gitlab](https://gitlab.com/chevdor/confmgr/).

 `confmgr` is (yet another) configuration manager for your NodeJS apps.
 It is written in Typescript and thus supports Typescript as well as Javascript.